-We perform final assembly and servicing of our SENSUS and DPNCheck devices at our corporate headquarters facility and also intend to perform final assembly and servicing for Quell at this location.
-We rely on an outside contractor for the manufacture and servicing of our ADVANCE device and also for the components that we use in manufacturing SENSUS and DPNCheck.
-We rely on outside contractors for the manufacture of our consumable biosensor/electrodes.
-With the exception of the biosensors for use with our DPNCheck devices which we acquire from two manufacturers, we do not currently maintain alternative manufacturing sources for our SENSUS, DPNCheck or ADVANCE devices, communication hubs, biosensors/electrodes, or any other finished goods products.
+We perform final assembly and servicing of our Quell, SENSUS and DPNCheck devices at our manufacturing facility in Massachusetts.
+The ADVANCE device, no longer in production, was manufactured by an outside manufacturer and is serviced by us.
+Outside suppliers provide us the subassemblies and components that we use in manufacturing Quell, SENSUS and DPNCheck, as well as our consumable biosensor/electrodes.
+We do not currently maintain alternative suppliers of subassemblies and key components, or for consumable biosensor/electrodes.
 In outsourcing, we target companies that meet FDA, International Organization for Standardization, or ISO, and other quality standards supported by internal policies and procedures.
 Supplier performance is maintained and managed through a corrective action program ensuring all product requirements are met or exceeded.
 Following the receipt of products or product components from our third-party manufacturers, we conduct the necessary inspection, final assembly, packaging, and labeling at our corporate headquarters facility.
 We believe these manufacturing relationships minimize our capital investment, provide us with manufacturing expertise, and help control costs.